Emergency Preparedness

 Being prepared can be easy with these simple steps:

 2. MAKE A PLAN - Every household, business and organization should have an emergency plan.
 Create a household communications plan, emergency meeting locations, and routes to get to the meeting places.
-Consider the needs of your household especially those of children, older adults, and pets.
+Consider the unique needs of your household especially those of children, older adults, persons with disabilities and pets.
 Make plans on how to handle specific medical, dietary, language needs.

 3. BE INFORMED - Know your local hazards and how to get emergency information.
 Find natural hazard zones in Santa Monica using the MyHazards tool created by CalOES.
 Get timely and trusted information during an emergency.
 Sign up for SMAlerts and Santa Monica social media pages.
 Receive emergency messages and important community updates and share them with your neighbors.